kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 ---
 title: gRPC to REST
 weight: 130
-description: Routing gRPC to REST.
+description: Routing gRPC services to a REST API
 ---

-## Motivation

 A growing trend is to use gRPC internally as the communication protocol between micro-services.
 This has quite a few advantages.
 Some of those are: